mayakraft/OrigamiSimulator/README.md

 The primary purpose of the rewrite is to uncouple the codebase from its frontend and UI.
 This allows Origami Simulator to be instanced (multiple times even) inside of a custom Javascript framework, React, Svelte, SolidJS, etc..

-*This repo has become so heavily modified from the original, aside from the core which has been preserved.
-It's not really an intention to merge these repos at this point.*

 # examples

 To run the examples, clone this repository and run `npm i` **twice, in two directories**: